wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 * The compiler flag `IMPORT_AZURE_SDK` must be set to `external` for this build method.
 * `ENABLE_AZURE` defaults to looking for a local version, the `IMPORT_AZURE_SDK` setting will override that default.
 ## Development
 In order to run this extension after building, the developer must have an Azure connection string locally to a container with the right permissions.
-The connection string must be stored in an environmental variable called `AZURE_STORAGE_CONNECTION_STRING`
+The connection string must be stored in an environmental variable called `AZURE_STORAGE_CONNECTION_STRING`.
+To store your connection string into an environmental variable type `export AZURE_STORAGE_CONNECTION_STRING="your Azure connection string"` into your terminal.
 ## Testing

 ### To run the tiered python tests for Azure: